Għaxaq F.C.: Ghaxaq FC back in the '70s

 Only the minors team represented Ghaxaq in the 1970–71 season.
 This team once again gave life to the competitive game of football in Ghaxaq.
 They not only won Section E but also made it to the final of the Minors Cup.
 They lost 2–0 in the final match against Floriana.
 However, the players who competed in that match were later on part of the essential formation of the team which gave Ghaxaq much gratification in the following years.

 It was in the 1971–72 season that the MFA accepted Ghaxaq's application to take part in the Third Division.
 This time round Ghaxaq not only did not end up relegated, but five years later they managed to win their place in Second Division for the first time in their team's history.

-The 1975–76 season was an unforgettable one.
-It was a season where the team won every possible prize and honour the Third Division had to offer.
+During 1975–76 season, the team won every prize the Third Division had to offer.
 Therein, they won the Championship, the Cup, and the Sons Cup of Malta.
-It was really a triple awe.
-The 1978–79 Second Division season was one totally dominated by Ghaxaq FC.
-During that season there was never any doubt whether Ghaxaq would get promoted.
+The 1978–79 Second Division season was dominated by Ghaxaq FC.
+During that season, Ghaxaq got promoted.
 Coach Tony Calleja was an important contributor to this success.
 It was he who lead the relatively new team of Ghaxaq from one success to another in such a short span of time.

 The players who featured most in this achievement were brothers Joe and Gwido Aquilina, Leli Cristiano and Joseph Agius.
 Cristiano, later on became well known with Valletta.
 As part of the Valletta team he won several honours like Premier league (First Division @ that time) top scorer with the same goals as Leonard(Nardu) Farrugia (15) and can be considered as the most prominent player who came out of Ghaxaq.
 Joseph Agius also played for Floriana.
 Ghaxaq only lasted one season in the First Division.
 Struggling against the best was too difficult.
 At the end of the season they were relegated and little by little the team slipped to the bottom ranks of the general championship.
 Since then the team has never reached the 1977–80 levels again.